ptupitsyn/ptupitsyn.github.io/_posts/2016-06-28-Getting-Started-With-Apache-Ignite-Net-2-Cache.md

 Cons: performance; SQL won't work; class modification is required.
 * Ignite Binary Serialization.
 Pros: compact and fast; enables SQL queries; does not require class modification.
 Cons: requires type registration.

-The following code demonstates how to work with a user-defined class and Ignite serialization:
+The following code demonstrates how to work with a user-defined class and Ignite serialization:

 ```cs
 static void Main()